shivavelingker/robotdog/README.txt

 Download file and run using Python 2.7.
 You will need PIL (Python Imaging Library) for the program to run.

 Goal of the Python program was to allow quick and easy traversal through a map.
-The map is modeled after a city:
+The map is modeled after a city, with applicable rules of right of way for other robots:
 -White "shoulders" of the road indicate that the robot can proceed at a normal speed.
 -Yellow shoulder indicate reduced speed.
 -Red lines are equivalent to stop signs.